- News + Events

 - Apply Now

-Irwin was chair of the college's School of Electrical Engineering and Computer Science from 1997 to 2002.
+Prior to becoming dean, he chaired the Russ College’s School of Electrical Engineering and Computer Science for five years.
 He was selected as the school's Outstanding Graduate Instructor and Outstanding Undergraduate Instructor three times each.
 From 2001 to 2002, he held the Neil D. and Bernice E. Thomas Professorship in Engineering in honor of his outstanding teaching abilities and rapport with students as well as achievements in the electrical engineering profession.
-Prior to joining Ohio University as an assistant professor in 1987, Irwin worked for Logicon Control Dynamics Company in Huntsville, Ala., as a program manager for projects sponsored by NASA, the United States Air Force, and the United States Army.
+Irwin previously worked for Logicon Control Dynamics Company in Huntsville, Alabama, as a program manager for projects sponsored by NASA, the United States Air Force, and the United States Army.

-A registered professional engineer in the state of Ohio, Irwin currently serves on the nomination committee for the National Academy of Engineering's Russ Prize, the world's highest honor in bioengineering.
-He is an associate fellow of AIAA and senior member of IEEE.
-A faculty member of the International Space University, he has twice chaired of the space systems engineering department, and has served as a lecturer or workshop leader repeatedly since 1998.
+A registered professional engineer in the state of Ohio, Irwin is also a faculty member of the International Space University.
+He has twice chaired the space systems engineering department, and has served as a lecturer or workshop leader since 1998.
 He is recognized in Who's Who in the World, Who's Who in America, and Who's Who in Science and Engineering.
 In May 2001, NASA Glenn Research Center awarded him the honor of Excellence in Project Management for his work on the Advanced Communications Technology Satellite.
+He currently serves on the nomination committee for the National Academy of Engineering’s Russ Prize, the world’s highest honor in bioengineering; as president of the Ohio Society Professional Engineers; and is a fellow of the National Society of Professional Engineers, an associate fellow of AIAA, and senior member of IEEE.

 He is the author or co-author of 40 articles and 15 technical reports and has given numerous national and international presentations in the areas of flexible structure control and the use of remotely accessible laboratories for research and educational purposes.